sumisumanth555-dot/BrainTumourSegmentationAndQuantification/README.md

 # BrainTumourSegmentationAndQuantification
-The project identifies the region of the tumour in brain using MRI scans of brains and quantify the tumour regions into Edema, Enhancing tumour and Dead Tumour cells these process done using Deep learning models
-# 3D-Brain-Tumor-Segmentation

 This project uses a 3d UNET  architecture to create segmentation masks for multimodal brain MRI images.
 It is then deployed to a Flask, Dash application to visualise each and every slice of the brain MRI as well as its corresponding tumor.
 It not only segments the tumor but also detects its type whether it